antonhornquist/GrrrTests-sc/README.md

 Install the [Grrr-sc](http://github.com/antonhornquist/Grrr-sc) and [Test-sc](http://github.com/antonhornquist/Test-sc) dependencies.

-Copy the GrrrTests-sc folder to the user-specific or system-wide extension directory.
+Copy the `GrrrTests-sc` folder to the user-specific or system-wide extension directory.
 Recompile the SuperCollider class library.

-The user-specific extension directory may be retrieved by evaluating Platform.userExtensionDir in SuperCollider, the system-wide by evaluating Platform.systemExtensionDir.
+The user-specific extension directory may be retrieved by evaluating `Platform.userExtensionDir` in SuperCollider, the system-wide by evaluating `Platform.systemExtensionDir`.